hritika2708/SolutionsAA/README.md

 df=pd.read_csv('filename.csv')
 df['racism_degree'] = 0 #let it be last column
 ```
-> Created a new column and initialised `0` to store the degree of racism as a percentage.
+> Created a new column and initialised it to `0` to store the degree of racism as a percentage.
 > I am using pandas to easily manipulate csv files, and regex to clean data.

 * I have assumed that the tweets data is available in the first column of the csv file.